bjssacademy/react-tdd/readme.md

 To write our first test, we capture those decisions into test code.

 We're using vitest syntax for this.
-This syntax is designed to be identical to the Jest test frameowrk, as that is very widely known.
+This syntax is designed to be identical to the Jest test framework, as that is very widely known.
 Vitest integrates better with vite.

 ### Create the test file